-- (A) amounts of the gross and the net taxable grand list applicable to the fiscal year, - (B) listing of the ten largest taxpayers on the applicable grand list, together with each such taxpayer's taxable valuation thereon,
+- (A) amounts of the gross and the net taxable grand list applicable to the fiscal year, - (B) listing of the ten largest taxpayers on the applicable grand list, together with each such taxpayer's taxable valuation thereon, - (C) percentage of the annual property tax levy uncollected as of the close of the fiscal year,

-- (C) percentage of the annual property tax levy uncollected as of the close of the fiscal year, - (D) schedule of annual debt service on outstanding long-term bonded indebtedness as of the close of the fiscal year, - (E) calculation of total direct debt and total overall net debt as of the close of the fiscal year, - (F) total direct debt and total overall net debt of the Issuer per capita, - (G) ratios of the total direct debt and total overall net debt of the Issuer to the Issuer's net taxable grand list, - (H) statement of statutory debt limitation as of the close of the fiscal year, and - (I) funding status of the pension benefit obligation.
+- (D) schedule of annual debt service on outstanding long-term bonded indebtedness as of the close of the fiscal year, - (E) calculation of total direct debt, total net direct debt, and total overall net debt (reflecting overlapping and underlying debt) as of the close of the fiscal year, - (F) total direct debt, total net direct debt and total overall net debt of the Issuer per capita, - (G) ratios of the total direct debt, total net direct debt and total overall net debt of the Issuer to the Issuer's applicable net taxable grand list, - (H) statement of statutory debt limitation as of the close of the fiscal year, and - (I) funding status of the Issuer's pension benefit obligation.

-(b) The financial information and operating data described above will be provided on or before the date eight months after the close of the fiscal year for which such information is being provided.
+(b) The financial information and operating data described above will be provided on or before the date eight months after the close of the fiscal year for which such information is being provided (the "Filing Due Date").
 The Issuer's fiscal year currently ends on June 30.
+The Issuer reserves the right to provide unaudited financial statements if audited financial statements are not available as of the Filing Due Date, provided that the Issuer shall promptly provide audited financial statements when available.